 I next produced, along with the gracious and gifted help of Richard Gannaway of AO Music, the following video that anchored the vision of my life mission:

 Then after persisting through a twenty-year journey of being told by almost every music/production industry expert saying that my mission was unrealistic, and having had everything and the kitchen sink being thrown at me, I pulled off (with the loving support of our team of amazing souls who kindly serve on our Project Peace On Earth Advisory Board) the first worldwide Project Peace On Earth (PPoE) concert from Bethlehem Palestine on Christmas Day 2011.
 Here is a short video clip except:

 The following video message of Loving Oneness is one that I help develop along with the gracious support of the genius of Peter Joseph (writer, producer, and directors of the famed of Zeitgeist films which were downloaded 220 million times in their first year of release).

 We first delivered this message out to some 80 million homes worldwide during our first 2011 PPoE Bethlehem concert.
 Note, not one single person, organization or agency within the Palestinian Government, Private or Religious sector suggested or attempted sensor any part of our PPoE concert or universal message of LOVE ALL.

-Here, just below, is my ten-year journey to discover and articulate the secret power of music and its impact on consciousness and the creation of a loving world of peace.
+Here, just below, is my eleven-year journey to discover and articulate the secret power of music and its impact on consciousness and the creation of a loving world of peace.

 106-43 BC: Cicero “In ancient times music was the foundation of all the sciences.
 Education was begun with music with the persuasion that nothing could be expected of a man who was ignorant of music.”